-Historically, regions like Phoenix, Columbus and Pittsburgh lacked economic diversification, had no industry-university innovation strategies and did not have a robust public-private partnerships focused on cluster-driven economic development.
+Historically, regions like Phoenix, Columbus and Pittsburgh lacked economic diversification, industry-university innovation strategies and robust public-private partnerships focused on cluster-driven economic development.
 Each of these regions made a change.
 Over years of steadfast commitment, business leadership organizations like the Greater Phoenix Economic Council, One Columbus and the Allegheny Conference have realized significant gains for their communities.
 Today, these regions lead in economic and productivity growth.